 Next, you’ll select your date range and screen size.

 Screen size will select the page dimensions you want to analyze.
-This is important because web pages may render differently on wide (computer) vs. narrow (mobile) screens.
+This is important because web pages may render differently on wide (computer) versus narrow (mobile) screens.

 Date range will select the sessions to include in heatmap analysis.

 Heatmaps are only available for sessions that were captured with session replay.
-You will not be able to generate a heatmap from a date range before you set up session replay capture.
+You won’t be able to generate a heatmap from a date range before you set up session replay capture.